Starsector: Plot

 The game itself has minimal plot, and the player is involved in very few story moments.
 The player is instead intended to create their own story.
 Lead developer Alexander Mosolov has stated that the player is intended to uncover lore as they travel throughout the world.

-The game takes place in the year 3126, after humanity developed faster-than-light travel using transport gates.
+The game takes place in the far future, after humanity developed faster-than-light travel using transport gates.
 For many years, this method of travel created a golden age for humanity.
-However, exactly 206 cycles ago, all transport gates abruptly ceased to function and humanity was plunged into a Dark Age where piracy went rampant and splintering factions began to form and exert their influence.
+However, exactly 206 cycles prior to the game's start, all transport gates abruptly ceased to function and humanity was plunged into a Dark Age where piracy went rampant and splintering factions began to form and exert their influence.
 This event is referred to as "the collapse".
-206 cycles after the collapse, our player enters the sector.
 In the sector, there are various different factions that have taken hold and reached a strategic stalemate, with no faction being able to win.
 These factions are: